Analysis | Is Virginia Tech a sleeping giant or a faded power? Its next coach will answer that question.

 “We need people to create their own program, not just an extension of the last one,” Athletic Director Whit Babcock said at the time.

-Fuente’s tenure ended Tuesday morning, in his sixth year in Blacksburg.
-Virginia Tech paid a sizable buyout to cut ties with Fuente two weeks prior to the season’s end, with the 5-5 Hokies irrelevant to the national conversation.
+Fuente’s tenure ended Tuesday morning, during his sixth year in Blacksburg.
+Virginia Tech paid a sizable buyout to cut ties with Fuente two weeks before the season’s end, with the 5-5 Hokies irrelevant to the national conversation.
 Fuente, seemingly a coup of a hire when Virginia Tech plucked him from Memphis, was never able to answer the question that will define Tech’s program: Can a coach transfer what made Virginia Tech special under Frank Beamer into the sport’s modern era?

 That question vexed even Beamer himself, who went 29-23 in his last four seasons.
 It has been a decade since Virginia Tech seriously factored into the national picture.
 Despite their inclusion in the ACC division opposite Clemson, the Hokies last played for the conference championship in 2016, Fuente’s first season.

-When high school recruits consider the Hokies, it’s fair to wonder if they perceive a sleeping giant or a faded power.
+When high school recruits consider the Hokies, it’s fair to wonder if they see a sleeping giant or a faded power.
 Virginia Tech still has the national cachet of the “Enter Sandman” entrance, of Lane Stadium at night, of deep maroon and bright orange.
-That’s catnip for television producers and a warm blanket for fans who came of age in the ’90s and 2000s.
+That’s catnip for television producers and a warm blanket for fans who came of age in the 1990s and 2000s.
 It’s easy for longtime observers to forget how fast the world moves in college football.
-When Michael Vick appeared on the cover of Madden, players in the 2022 recruiting class either wore diapers or weren’t born yet.
+When Michael Vick appeared on the cover of Madden, players in the 2022 recruiting class were wearing diapers or weren’t born yet.

 What recruits care about is what a program can do for their development.
 There are 24 Hokies on active NFL rosters, tied with Maryland and West Virginia for 44th in the nation, one spot above Illinois.
 The next coach will tell recruits the same thing all coaches tell recruits: Come here, and you’ll play for championships and prepare for the NFL.
 At Tech, that requires imagination in place of evidence.